photo sharing and upload picture albums photo forums search pictures popular photos photography help login

 In Memoriam - Herbert S. Jones

-Mr. Jones founded Jones Shutter Products shortly after the Hurricane of 1926 with his wife Estelle "Bubbles" Robinson Jones which was located at 246 NW 29th Street in Miami for many years before moving to a company-owned new plant and offices at 8105 W. 20th Avenue, Hialeah, in the fall of 1965.
+Mr. Jones founded Jones Shutter Products shortly after the Hurricane of 1926 with his wife Estelle "Bubbles" Robinson Jones.
+The company was located at 246 NW 29th Street in Miami for many years before moving to a company-owned new plant and offices at 8105 W. 20th Avenue, Hialeah, in the fall of 1965.
+In the mid-1950's they also had a plant in east Hialeah at 1064 E. 29 Street, phone number TU8-6433 (from a 1956 Miami telephone directory, courtesy of Ellie Wheeler).
 Mr. Jones had a long-standing patent on a v-shaped design on the sides of the galvanized steel or aluminum shutters that allowed them to interlock with each other when secured at the tops and bottoms of the shutters.
 Many of the large Miami Beach hotels, shopping centers, individual stores, Miami-Dade Junior College-North Campus, and homeowners had hurricane shutters made by Jones Shutter Products.
 Many of the commercial customers and some of the residential customers had yearly installation contracts where a crew from Jones Shutter would securely install the shutters in advance of a hurricane and take them down and store them after the hurricane.

-The Jones family and my family were friends from the early to mid 1950's until the 1970's and 1990's when deaths separated everyone.
+The Jones family and my family were friends from the early 1950's until the 1970's and 1990's when deaths separated everyone.
 My aunt Norma Boyd was Herbie's secretary and bookkeeper for many years.
+My father and Herbie were good friends and they used to drink together at numerous places.
 We went on many fishing trips with the Joneses over the years, most of them in Florida Bay but also some east of Miami.
 Mr. Jones always knew where the fish were and everyone onboard always caught a ton of good eating fish and no fish was ever wasted.

-Herb Jones passed away on August 22, 1980 after a brief illness.
+Herb Jones passed away on August 22, 1980 at age 78 after a brief illness.
 More information will be added when I find it or his grand-daughters provide it to me.

 In Memoriam - Herbert S. Jones